Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-350/Vyos_reference.md

 ### Note about basic command structure:

 Basic command structure in VyOS begins with enter config mode, ``configure``, then doing the commands.
 To commit the configuration to the system, use `commit`, then to save so that the configuration will stay on reboot, use `save`. `set` is used as the way to set a configuration rule, while `delete` is used to delete a configuration rule.
+Rules are accompanied by a number, where this number is kind of like the name for the rule.
+Rule numbers are commonly incremented in increments of 5 or 10.
+In the command examples below, rules are given numbers that CAN be changed to meet the enviroment.

 ## Commands